-I´m founder of a civic movement in Bogotá that promotes collective action and cooperation through particular lived experiences in the public space.
+I'm a founder of a civic movement in Bogotá that promotes collective action and cooperation through lived experiences in the public space.
 We plan and execute massive mobilizations where people collaborate with each other and achieve goals together.
 The experience of engaging directly with communities brings up aspects on collective action at micro level, which are hardly discoverable from a theoretical perspective.

 "Why would I stop littering, if everyone in the city will keep doing it?"
 "Is my individual contribution actually relevant for larger social problems?"
 "By cleaning the city one day, no one is ensuring that will be clean in the long term".
 All sort of pessimistic questions inspired this initiative, specifically around the issue of waste management in Bogotá, Colombia.
-I and a group of very driven volunteers decided to promote a notion of change that transcends an individual helping with one action, but encouraging the same individual to actively sustain the positive change by demonstrating impact, correcting others and generating a sense of responsibility on them.
+A group of very driven volunteers and I, decided to promote a notion of change that transcends the idea of an individual helping with one action, but encouraging the same individual to actively sustain the positive change by demonstrating impact, correcting others and generating a sense of responsibility on them.

 The rationale of the mobilizations took inspiration from collective action theories, that have identified the characteristics of scenarios where people will most likely cooperate.
 Some of these characteristics include the design of incentives for people to pursue a change, crafting messages that connect to people, controlling the events to prevent opportunism, eliminating suspicion, providing correct and timely information, ensuring the security of the events for all participants and generating credibility.